railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/index.rst

 For this chapter you should start with a fresh database that includes demo data, with :mod:`mrp` (``Manufacturing``) and its dependencies installed and no particular chart of accounts configured (just click the ``Skip`` button a couple of times).
+As you will notice, when you select ``Manufacturing`` to be installed, OpenERP will install the linked applications automatically.

 .. raw:: html